Fevziberk/NightCuratorScripts/README.md

 There are plenty of work needs to be done, such as randomizing spawns and anomalies, improving overall visual and gameplay mechanics etc.

 The project members are:
-Abdallah Ghordlo
+Abdallah Ghordlo,
-Fevzi Berk Çeliktaş
+Fevzi Berk Çeliktaş,
 Hussein Abdikarim